andreivisan/andreivisan.github.io/_posts/2015-12-18-nodejs-sequelize-postgresql-tutorial.md

 #### Sequelize configuration

 First step we need to take is to configure Sequelize inside our project so it can connect to our database.
-We need to add the following snipped of code to the `www` file located in the `bin` folder of the project:
+We need to add the following snippet of code to the `www` file located in the `bin` folder of the project:

 ``` js
 var models = require("../models");